failsafe-go/failsafe-go.dev/execution-cancellation.md

 ## Propagating Cancellations

-For executions that may be canceled by a policy such as a [timeout] or [hedge policy][hedge], a child context is created and made available via [Context()][Execution.Context], which should be used to propagate these cancellations to downstream code:
+For executions that may be canceled by a policy such as a [timeout] or [hedge policy][hedge], a child context is created and made available via [Context()][ExecutionInfo.Context], which should be used to propagate these cancellations to downstream code:

 ```go
 failsafe.GetWithExecution(func(exec failsafe.Execution[*http.Response]) (*http.Response, error) {